seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   names and no prices, on a line the owner read — correctly — as a statement that the coins had already risen and nothing was to be done about any of them, while the run's own appendix held eight computed prices.
+  **The names are ranked by the key the strategy table is ranked by, and every price prints its distance from the frozen price** — `ZEC $1387.21 (−8.9%)`.
+The line is a list of limits the Boss may place, and the rank and the distance are the two numbers that say which to place first; both are computed for every name already (§4), so nothing is introduced. **Measured 21.09, second run:** NEAR and AVAX, each with a 1 % chance of reaching its zone inside the week, stood ahead of HBAR and ZEC at 63 % and 50 %, and no price on the line said how far away it was.
+  **Under `ПЕРЕГРЕТ` or `ВЫСОКИЙ РИСК` the price beside a name is the coin's OWN lift price.** The market word closes every coin at every price of its own, so read literally it would send every name after «ни по какой цене:» and print the bare list this line exists to end.
+It is a refusal the whole list shares, and those are stated once (below): in `# РЕЖИМ`, and as the one condition closing `ИТОГ`'s `ЖДАТЬ` field.
+The coin's own conditions — its cool-off, its trend floor, its retest — decide whether it has a price, and the market word never moves a name after «ни по какой цене:».
+The second run of 21.09 read it this way and recorded the objection; the reading is now the rule.
   **A coin in its own trend is never absent from the answer.** Measured 19.09: six coins trending up at the freeze — SUI, ONDO, RENDER, SOL, ETH, XLM — appeared nowhere, on the morning after the owner asked for the second time why a rising coin was hidden from him.